USNavalResearchLaboratory/turboWAVE/docs/run-desktop.rst

 #.
 For definiteness, let us use :samp:`{twroot}/core/examples/pgc/LWFA-coulomb.txt`
 #.
 Open a terminal window and navigate to :samp:`~/Run`
 #. :samp:`cp {twroot}/core/examples/pgc/LWFA-coulomb.txt stdin`
 #.
 This puts the input file in :samp:`~/Run` with the name :samp:`stdin`.
-TurboWAVE always expects the input file to have the name :samp:`stdin` or :samp:`stdin.txt`, and to be in the working directory.
+By default, turboWAVE assumes the input file is in the working directory with the name :samp:`stdin`.
 #. :samp:`tw3d -n 4`
 #.
 The above command runs the problem with 4 MPI proceses and 1 thread per process.
 Of course this choice may not be optimal for your system, method of compiling, etc., but it should suffice for this example.
 #.
 As the problem runs, you can press the enter key to prompt turboWAVE to report the current step.
 Enter :samp:`help` to get the full list of interactive commands.